open/close all folders

-- Artificial Limbs: His right leg and left arm.
+- Artificial Limbs: His right leg and left arm and mechanical.

 - Gentle Giant: Physically enormous, wouldn't hurt a fly.

 - Huge Guy, Tiny Girl: He towers over Mira.
 With Mira.

 - Idiot Savant: Genius with tech, but cannot communicate with anyone but Mira.